magmide/magmide/posts/comparisons-with-other-projects.md

 ## F*

 I think the way in which they've blended effectful programming and type theory is actually counterproductive.
 Effectful programming is inherently imperative, and blending the two only seems like it would appeal to people who insist on using functional paradigms.
-The reason I think Magma should use a pure calculus of constructions is that the proving/modelling layer is intentionally "imaginary".
+The reason I think Magmide should use a pure calculus of constructions is that the proving/modelling layer is intentionally "imaginary".
 The dependent type system is essentially just a higher order type system for an infinite range of concrete languages, and so only exists at compile time.
 The blend is confusing and "buries the lede".

 In a real computational environment, *all* operations are imperative and effectful.
 In a purely logical environment, *no* operations are imperative or effectful.
 Blurring this distinction isn't helpful, but will be confusing and cluttering for everyone.